TodePond/TodePondDotCom/wikiblogarden/meta/narrative/modernism/obsession/readme.md

 And I went deeper and deeper, reading more and more texts and finding more perspectives and alternative takes on the post modernist modernist split and it was very enlightening to me to—

 These movements are sometimes called meta narratives.
 And they end up explaining everything about our society.
 Everything we have is built up on modernism— Modernism won.
-And here as I write this I find myself drawn more and more into— I end up getting pulled into—
+And here as I write this I find myself drawn more and more into—

 This sort of took over my life for three weeks, so I stopped writing it, for my own health.